jackrobertscott/icetea/packages/lumbridge-theme/README.md

 );
 ```

-In the above example, the `deactivate` property which is set on the `Wrap` element can be used by any actions which were added to the theme.
+In the above example, the `deactivate` property which is set on the `Wrap` element can be used by any combos which were added to the theme.

 #### `theme.Instance`